Samukeloh/Samukelisiwe/README.md

 - :

-- : In my downtime I explore new technologies,read tech blogs and solve problems on W3 school.
+- :seeding: In my downtime I explore new technologies,read tech blogs and solve problems on W3 school.